Sophiayang2006/CISC101-Group40-TravelPlanner/modules/02_plan_builder.md

 >
    > – Added basic handling for missing or limited data.

-Create a short list of candidate activities (e.g., attractions, restaurants, parks) and each activity includes type, estimated duration, cost range, and distance.
+Make a short list of activities with type, duration, cost, and distance.

-Use a simple loop to build days:

-for each day:
+For each day:
-    pick Morning activity (near lodging)
-    pick Midday activity (close by)
-    pick Afternoon activity (different theme)
+- Morning: pick something close to lodging.
+- Midday: pick a nearby option that fits time.
+- Afternoon: pick a different type of activity.
-    pick Evening restaurant or optional event
+- Evening: pick a restaurant or event.

+If data is missing, make a simple guess.
+If no activity fits, use “Free time.”